10up/gutenberg-best-practices/training/03-styles.md

    ```

 3. Create a new function, `registerCTAStarterStyles()`
-4. Within this function, use the `registerBlockStyle` function to target the `gutenberg-lessons/cta-starter` block (the name to reference is found in the blocks' `block.json` file), and set the style "name" to `thick-border` and the style "label" to `Thick border`.
+4. Within this function, use the `registerBlockStyle` function to target the `gutenberg-lessons/cta-starter` block (the name to reference is found in the block's `block.json` file), and set the style "name" to `thick-border` and the style "label" to `Thick border`.

 :::tip
 Remember what we did for the core image block: